-You can enroll your camper online.
-New in 2018 is our online parent portal.
+You can enroll your camper online using our Parent Portal located on our website.
 The portal allows you to enroll for camp online as well as upload various forms, manage your account information and more.
-Please be sure if you have attended Cedarland Camp in the past to select "Returning Camper" when enrolling and ask for a new password.
-If you are new to Cedarland Camp please select "New Camper."
+Please be sure if you have attended any Cedardale Camp in the past to select "Returning Camper" when enrolling and ask for a new password.
+If you are new to Cedarland Camp please select "New Camper".

 Sorry, but no. We feel camp is a great place for campers to discover new skills, cultivate new friendships, and gain confidence in their abilities.
 In order to do this they must be comfortable in their environment and with their peers and leaders.
 Camp is best once everybody has had equal orientation, which if they are part time they may have not had a chance to get.
 Also some activities/projects/tournaments are planned to run throughout a session and if the camper was missing it would complicate the events.

 Camp hours are from 9:00 am to 3:30 pm.

 A mid-morning snack will be provided to all campers.
 Children with food allergies may want to pack their own snack separate from their lunch.

 Extended care is available in the morning starting at 8:30 am and after camp until 5:00 pm.Click HERE to view the Tuition section of our website for the pricing.

 Cedarland Fitness 'n Fun Summer Day Camps follow the Massachusetts state guidelines for camper to staff ratio of 5 to 1 for children 6 and under and 10 to 1 for children 7 and older.